 An effective history and social science education incorporates diverse perspectives and acknowledges that perceptions of events are affected by race, ethnicity, culture, religion, education, gender, gender identity, sexual orientation, disability, and personal experience.
 The traditional motto of the United States is "E pluribus unum" — out of many, one.
 A history and social science education that does justice to the remarkable diversity of our country must tell the histories of individuals and groups, and honor a plurality of life stories while acknowledging our ongoing struggle to achieve a more perfect union.
 Teaching how the concepts of freedom, equality, the rule of law, and human rights have influenced United States and world history necessarily involves discussions of race, ethnicity, culture, gender, gender identity, sexual orientation, and other characteristics.
 Effective instruction challenges students to value their own heritage while embracing our common ideals and shared experiences as they develop their own rigorous thinking about accounts of events.
 Effective instruction celebrates the progress the United States has made in embracing diversity, while at the same time encouraging honest and informed academic discussions about prejudice, racism, and bigotry in the past and present.
 Race and racism are part of America's complicated history, and a complete history and social science education must include an honest examination of prejudice, bigotry, and oppression in the past and present.
 (Massachusetts 2018 History and Social Science Curriculum Framework, page 13).

-Guiding Principle 2 of the framework states that effective history and social science instruction "celebrates the progress the United States has made in embracing diversity, while at the same time encouraging honest and informed academic discussions about prejudice, racism, and bigotry in the past and present."
+Guiding Principle 2 of the framework states that effective history and social science instruction encourage "honest and informed academic discussions about prejudice, racism, and bigotry in the past and present."
 To this end, the framework's content standards address oppression and prejudice, including antisemitism, in age-appropriate and developmentally appropriate ways.
 These standards also address the way in which diversity has been and continues to be a strength of our nation.
-Some representative examples of content include (indicated by the grade/course, major topic, and standard number):
+Some representative examples of content related to prejudice, racism, and bigotry at a national and international level include (indicated by the grade/course, major topic, and standard number):

 Additionally, the framework urges history and social science teachers of all grade levels to include discussions of current events, which may include issues of bias, oppression, and hate, as part of their instruction.
 As emphasized in Guiding Principle 8, history and social science teachers "have a unique responsibility to help students consider events—including current events—in a broad historical, geographical, social, or economic context."